 • Tuition and required fees at VSC institutions are higher than at similar institutions elsewhere in New England, in most cases by a significant amount.
 For four-year institutions, only New Hampshire institutions have (slightly) higher tuition than VSC institutions.
 For other states, tuition at their four-year institutions are generally \$2.000 or more per year lower than VSC institutions.
 The tuition and fees at CCV are anywhere from \$1,000 to \$4,000 per year higher than their counterpart institutions elsewhere in New England.
-Perhaps more unsettling is the fact that tuition at VTC is approximately \$15,000 per year and this tuition level applies to its associate level programs as well as its baccalaureate programs.
-This makes tuition for the technically oriented associate programs it offers more than twice the tuition levels for similar programs elsewhere in New England.
-Research indicates that there is a relationship of their own.
+Perhaps more unsettling is the fact that tuition at VTC is most are voluntary consortia among private institutions.
+One such example is the Green Mountain Higher Education Consortium (GMHEC), which is a means for its members-Middlebury College, Champlain College, and St. Michael's College-to work on developing cross-institutional efficiencies in administrative services like joint purchasing, joint operation of important administrative data services, and similar efforts.
+GMHEC and similar consortia seek to convene and borrow needed expertise from their member institutions rather than to develop and maintain expertise of their own.
 Examples in the public sector are uncommon.
 A subsidiary corporation would likely need to be wholly owned by the state through the VSC System (alone or in a co-ownership agreement with another public entity) in order to ensure that its first responsibility would be to the VSC member institutions, their students and employees, and Vermont taxpayers.
-The potential value would be to provide some freedom or flexibility with respect to state regulations that constrain VSC System's ability to operate nimbly, including state personnel requirements that may apply (e.g., compensation schedules) that might limit its ability to attract and retain well-qualified and high-performing leaders and staff.
+The potential value would be to provide some freedom or flexibility with respect to state regulations that constrain VSC System's ability to operate nimbly, including state personnel requirements that may apply (e.g., compensation schedules) that might limit its ability to attract and retain well-qualified and highperforming leaders and staff.
 Such an organization would have the benefits of creating an arm's-length relationship with the Chancellor's Office, allowing the latter to give priority to its policy leadership functions; potentially creating value for the VSC and similar institutions in the form of greater efficiencies, improved performance, and potentially added revenue (if it can extend successful delivery models and scale efficiencies for other institutions); and to enhance accountability for performance in the efficient delivery of administrative services.
 Ultimately, the start-up costs, aggressive timeline for the achievement of needed reforms, uncertainty over how such an entity would be legally incorporated, and the potential risks of such an undertaking by VSC alone were collectively hurdles too high to overcome to receive the Select Committee's endorsement.